Ceachi/Self-Driving-Car-Finding-Lane-Lines/writeup_template.md

 ### 4. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+* A possible improvement would be to use another efficient detection algorithm and to study how to find white/yellow color more efficiently.

-Another potential improvement could be to ...
+* Another potential improvement could be to implement a parallel/distributed algorithm for this pipeline algorithm.